jostylr/literate-programming/lp.md

 ### Default processors

-The processors array, a property of the Document, allows us to change the behavior of the parser based on directives.
+The processors array, a property of the Document, is a sequence of parsers.
 They should return true if processing is done for the line.
 The argument is always the current line and the doc structure.

+You can mutate the processors array to have different behavior in any given hblock (presumably a directive) or you can modify the defaultProcessors to permanently affect the parsing.
+I have yet to have a use case for doing either.

 `Directives parser caps` will be removed in the future.

 [](# "js")

     [
     _"Code parser",
+    _"Directives parser link",
     _"Head parser",
     _"Directives parser caps",
-    _"Directives parser link",
     _"Switch parser link",
     _"Plain parser"
     ]